Georges Méliès: Later film career and decline

 In 1907, Méliès created three new illusions for the stage and performed them at the Théâtre Robert-Houdin, while he continued producing a steady stream of films, including Under the Seas, and a short version of Shakespeare's Hamlet.
-Yet such film critics as Jean Mitry, Georges Sadoul, and others have declared that Méliès' work began to decline and, in the film scholar Miriam Rosen's words, to "lapse into the repetition of old formulas on the one hand and an uneasy imitation of new trends on the other."
+Yet such film critics as Jean Mitry, Georges Sadoul, and others have declared that Méliès's work began to decline, and film scholar Miriam Rosen wrote the works started to "lapse into the repetition of old formulas on the one hand and an uneasy imitation of new trends on the other."

 In 1908, Thomas Edison created the Motion Picture Patents Company as a way to control the film industry in the United States and Europe.
-The companies that joined the conglomerate were Edison, Biograph, Vitagraph, Essanay, Selig, Lubin, Kalem, American Pathé and Méliès' Star Film Company, with Edison acting as president of the collective.
+The companies that joined the conglomerate were Edison, Biograph, Vitagraph, Essanay, Selig, Lubin, Kalem, American Pathé and Méliès's Star Film Company, with Edison acting as president of the collective.
 Star Films was obligated to supply the MPPC with one thousand feet of film per week, and Méliès made 58 films that year in fulfillment of the obligation.
 Gaston Méliès established his own studio in Chicago, the Méliès Manufacturing Company, which helped his brother fulfill the obligation to Edison, although Gaston produced no films in 1908.
-That year, Méliès made one of his most ambitious films: Humanity Through the Ages.
+That year, Méliès made the ambitious film Humanity Through the Ages.
 This pessimistic film retells the history of humans from Cain and Abel to the Hague Peace Conference of 1907.
 The film was unsuccessful, yet Méliès was proud of it throughout his life.

 Early in 1909, Méliès presided over the "Congrès International des éditeurs de films" in Paris.